11 Things About Seasonal Affective Disorder That Psychologists Wish You Knew

 Talk to your therapist before the short days and bitter cold send you into a downward spiral.
 Come up with a prevention plan (in addition to a treatment plan) to keep your SAD at bay.

-Check out these 10 ways to beat the Sunday night blues.
+Find out how to avoid the Sunday night blues.

 Just because it’s temporary doesn’t mean it’s not real